pompom-cl/the-big-book-of-small-python-programs/blackjack/README.md

-# blackjack
+# REPOSITORY MOVED
- first project with object oriented programming with python
+ I decided to use this project as my CS50's Introduction to Programming with Python Final Project.
+So, I moved this project to it's own repository at [blackjack](https://github.com/pompom-cl/blackjack)